 This is the day that marks the beginning of the new year according to the Balinese calendar.
 The Saka new Year, commemorated every Isaaawarsa base on the Balinese calendar, is mostly celebrated around the month of March but might change every year.
 This observes a day of fasting and meditation, so, you will find everything is closed in Bali that day, which makes it one of the most awesome Indonesia festivals 2020.
 Many rituals, ceremonies, prayers are done on the days preceding it.
 This is celebrated by all the people of Bali, together.

 3. Jember Fashion Carnival

 As by the name we all can sense that this festival marks the fashion trend of Indonesia.
 This festival is known to be the icon of east Javas contemporary culture.
 This day fashion parades can be seen, as spellbinding as ever, and marking the spectacular modern costumes that define the root of multiple traditions and cultures across Indonesia.

-Around 1,000 participants from all over Indonesia starting from kindergarten students to general public come together to acknowledge this amazing carnival.
-Drums, flutes and many instruments power up one of the enchanting music festivals in Indonesia 2019.
+Around 1,000 participants from all over Indonesia starting from kindergarten students to the general public come together to acknowledge this amazing carnival.
+Drums, flutes and many instruments power up one of the enchanting music festivals in Indonesia 2020.

 4. Baliem Valley Festival